jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-# Sign Up
+# Sign Up Page

-1. Verify that the sign up form appears as expected and looks good at all screen widths.
+1. Verify that the sign up page appears as expected and looks good at all screen widths.

     - Outcome: Pass